Sai-74/rps/README.md

 # rps
-stone paper and scissor game
+rock paper and scissor game

+# go to https://sai-74.github.io/rps/rps.html to play the game.